-Sometimes rescuers will know a dog's history and sometimes they won’t.
-However, we are very experienced in assessing a dog's personality and this will be described as accurately as possible but there are NO guarantees.
-Dogs do tend to blossom in a home situation.
+Sometimes rescues will know a dog's history and sometimes they won’t.
+We are very experienced in assessing a dog's personality and this will be described as accurately as possible but there are NO guarantees.

 2. Will your potential rescue dog be health checked?

 Our Romanian rescue uses a very trustworthy vet and they have monitored the dog often for months and sometimes for years.
 As with any dog there are NO guarantees.
 Street life is a hard life.
 For an extra cost the dogs can be tested for vector borne diseases through a 4DX blood test.

 3. Will the dog need to be toilet trained?

 Some dogs seem to know from the outset that they need to go outside and others need to be shown.

 You should expect to train it, exactly as you would if it were a new puppy, not matter what age dog you’re getting.